-4.4 Reptiles
+4.3 Reptiles

-Due to the risk of killing/injuring slow-worm and common lizard during the construction works, a translocation exercise will be undertaken to remove individual animals from the development area.
+Due to the risk of killing/injuring slow-worm and common lizard during the construction works, a translocation exercise will be undertaken to remove individual animals from the Phase 6B development area.
+The Local Centre parcels will not require a translocation exercise prior to clearance.